 Mathilda stood up, disentangling Prof. Calamity's hand from her chaotic tresses, and glided towards her instrument.
-In her dark mourning dress, she looked every bit the dark wraith, purring affectionately as she caressed the heated brass tubes.
+In her dark mourning dress, she looked every bit the dark wraith, purring affectionately as she caressed the heated brass out Tompkin's Square," Neal answered, grabbing

-"She's fine, she'll play nice this afternoon," Mathilda whispered, pinning Pip with her unsettling, maniacal stare.
+"She's fine, she'll play nice this afternoon," Mathilda whispered, pinning Pip with her if I can get this thing working.
+Be careful," Pip unsettling, maniacal stare.